-What Is Gender Coordination and How Does it Contribute to Advancing Gender Equality and Women’s Empowerment?
+What is Gender Coordination and How Does it Contribute to Advancing Gender Equality and Women’s Empowerment?

 Increasing gender equality and women’s empowerment is everybody’s business: no one organization or entity can do it alone.
 The scale of the challenge is huge, with women still facing gender gaps in safety, leadership, employment, pay and care responsibilities around the world.
 Despite the progress made over the decades, there is still much work to be done to meet the globally-agreed targets for gender equality set in Agenda 2030 for Sustainable Development.